Updated September 1, 2024

 Not all states allow for surcharges

-Surcharges were legalized on January 27, 2013 [5].
-But there are still states that prohibit them.
+Surcharges were legalized on January 27, 2013.[4]
+But some states still prohibit them.
 Make sure you know your state's specific rules.

 Does your business operate within a State that prohibits surcharges?